Ion-propelled aircraft: VTOL "lifter" experiments

 American experimenter Thomas Townsend Brown spent much of his life working on the principle, under the mistaken impression that it was an anti-gravity effect, which he named the Biefeld–Brown effect.
-Since his devices produced thrust in the direction of the field gradient, regardless of the direction of gravity, and did not work in a vacuum, other workers realized that the effect was due to EHD.
+Since his devices produced thrust in the direction of the field gradient, regardless of the direction of gravity, and did not work in a vacuum, other workers realized that the effect was due to electrohydrodynamics.

-VTOL ion-propelled aircraft are sometimes called "lifters".
-Early examples were able to lift about a gram of weight per watt, This was insufficient to lift the heavy high-voltage power supply necessary, which remained on the ground and supplied the craft via long, thin and flexible wires.
+Vertical take-off and landing (VTOL) ion-propelled aircraft are sometimes called "lifters".
+Early examples were able to lift about a gram of weight per watt.
+This was insufficient to lift the heavy high-voltage power supply necessary, which remained on the ground and supplied the craft via long, thin and flexible wires.

-The use of EHD propulsion for lift was studied by American aircraft designer Major Alexander Prokofieff de Seversky in the 1950s and 1960s.
+The use of electrohydrodynamics propulsion for lift was studied by American aircraft designer Major Alexander Prokofieff de Seversky in the 1950s and 1960s.
 He filed a patent for an "ionocraft" in 1959.
-He built and flew a model VTOL ionocraft capable of sideways manoeuvring by varying the voltages applied in different areas, although the heavy power supply remained external.
+He built and flew a model VTOL ionocraft capable of sideways maneuvering by varying the voltages applied in different areas, although the heavy power supply remained external.

 The 2008 Wingless Electromagnetic Air Vehicle (WEAV), a saucer-shaped EHD lifter with electrodes embedded throughout its surface, was studied by a team of researchers led by Subrata Roy at the University of Florida in the early part of the twenty-first century.
 The propulsion system employed many innovations, including the use of magnetic fields to enhance the ionisation efficiency.
 A model with an external supply achieved minimal lift-off and hover.

 Onboard power

 Twenty-first century power supplies are lighter and more efficient.
 The first ion-propelled aircraft to take off and fly using its own onboard power supply was a VTOL craft developed by Ethan Krauss of Electron Air in 2006.
 His first patent application was filed in 2014, and he was awarded a microgrant to support his project by Stardust Startups in 2017.
-The company currently owns US patent 10119527B2 and 11161631B2 in relation to this field.
+The company currently owns US patent and in relation to this field.
 The craft developed enough thrust to rise rapidly or to fly horizontally for several minutes.

 In November 2018 the first self-contained ion-propelled fixed-wing airplane, the MIT EAD Airframe Version 2 flew 60 meters.
 It was developed by a team of students led by Steven Barrett from the Massachusetts Institute of Technology.
 It had a 5-meter wingspan and weighed 2.45 kg.
 The craft was catapult-launched using an elastic band, with the EAD system sustaining the aircraft in flight at low level.